 Approaches to Ginseng Forest Farming

-In ginseng forest farming, there are two approaches: (1) the woods-cultivated approach and (2) the wild-simulated approach.
+Two approaches are generally followed in ginseng husbandry and forest farming: (1) the woods-cultivated approach and (2) the wild-simulated approach.
 The woods-cultivated approach generally requires more labor and time because it involves more intensive production techniques, such as the use of raised beds, fertilizers, and pesticides.
-The wild-simulated approach follows a less-intensive strategy that may involve nothing more than planting seed in suitable locations.
+The wild-simulated approach follows a less intensive strategy that may involve nothing more than planting seed in suitable locations.
 Depending on grower objectives, both approaches can be useful in forest farming.
-Moreover, the distinction between these two approaches is one of convenience; your approach may involve elements of both.
+Moreover, the distinction between these two approach-es is one of convenience; your approach may involve elements of both.

 The woods-cultivated approach takes advantage of the natural forest ecosystem for shade and microclimate, but it also modifies understory site conditions to provide a more favorable habitat for plant establishment and management.
 This approach usually involves more investment in equipment, materials, time, and labor than the wild-simulated approach.
 A common component of the woods-cultivated approach is the use of raised growing beds.
 Raised beds allow for concentrated plantings around which establishment and maintenance activities are centered.
 The woods-cultivated approach is often used to establish plantings that provide a source of seed or transplants for wild-simulated stocking efforts.

 Before creating raised beds, it is wise to consider the suitability of the terrain for such improvements, especially if you plan to use farm or garden equipment.
 For example, beds should not be situated on slopes that would compromise safety or ecological integrity (e.g., the potential for soil erosion).
 Similarly, areas where many tree roots or large rocks occur at the soil surface are difficult for intensive cultivation since they can create difficult and hazardous conditions for the use of mechanical equipment.